Pythoniasm/espminer-optim/README.md

 ## 🛠 What Is This?

-A CLI-based Python tuner that runs multi-objective optimization on your ESPminer.
+A CLI-based tuner that runs multi-objective optimization on your ESPminer.
 It finds the best balance of:
 - 🧠 **Hashrate** (TH/s)
 - 🔌 **Efficiency** (J/TH)